RIDS | Tygerberg Doctoral OfficePhD Application

 in this document.

 Your supervisor/s will play a critical part in your success.
 It is important that you establish a positive relationship right away and request supervisor feedback on your work on a regular basis.
-The most urgent deliverable after selection is the research protocol, developed under guidance of your supervisor, within six months.
+The most urgent deliverable after selection is the research protocol, developed for presentation to a review panel, under guidance of your supervisor, within six months.

 You are most welcome to follow up with